ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/farnam.md

 - - -

+!!! info "Upcoming Farnam Retirement"
+    After more than six years in service, we will be retiring the Farnam HPC cluster later this year.
+In late 2022, Farnam will be replaced with a new HPC cluster, McCleary.
+For more information and updates monitor the [Farnam decommission page](/clusters-at-yale/clusters/farnam-decommission).

 ## Access the Cluster

 Once you have [an account](https://research.computing.yale.edu/support/hpc/account-request), the cluster can be accessed [via ssh](/clusters-at-yale/access) or through the [Open OnDemand web portal](/clusters-at-yale/access/ood/).